pedro-menegasso-accenture/angular-assignment/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+# File Structure

+The following is an abstraction of this project's main files

+* src
+  Main files containing the project's code

+  * app
+    Core application files

+    * app.component.ts
+      The class code for the app component, Typescript

+    * app.component.html
+      Template for app component

+    * app.component.css
+      Component's private css styles